 Almonds are native to the Middle East but the United States is now the largest producer of almonds in the world.
 Also, almond pollination is dependent on one special insect that is dear to me.

 Yes, honey bee pollination is needed in the large almond groves.
 Thousands of colonies are trucked in each year to pollinate the fields of blooming trees.
+So, honey and almonds seem to have a special relationship to me.

 - whole almonds